 Serious crashes involving motorcycles were relatively low between 1997 and 2001, but have been increasing since 2002 while other road user trauma has generally decreased.
-On average 45% of serious motorcycle crashes are 'motorcycle only' crashes and do not involve another vehicle.
+On average 51% of serious motorcycle crashes are 'motorcycle only' crashes and do not involve another vehicle.

-In the 12 months to March 2010 there were 18 motorcycle fatalities and 156 motorcyclists seriously injured (including pillion passengers).
-The number of fatalities and serious injuries is similar to the 2008 totals.
-Over half of the serious crashes reported were in metropolitan Adelaide.
+In 2010 there were 15 motorcycle fatalities and 144 motorcyclists seriously injured (including pillion passengers).
+The average number of motorcyclists killed in the 2005-2009 period was 16, and 156 seriously injured.
+Just over half of the serious crashes reported were in metropolitan Adelaide.